christophergarthwood/appdevstig_docs/Template_015_CommunicationStandard.md

 ## Reference(s)
  + Application Security and Development (ASD) Security Technical Implementation Guide (STIG) Version 6, Release 3, 2025/04/02
    + APSC-DV-003340, At least one application administrator must be registered to receive update notifications, or security alerts, when automated alerts are available.
- + DoDI 5000.87: Operation of the Software Acquisition Pathway:Requires active engagement and communication with users and stakeholders across the software lifecycle to gather requirements, clarify needs, and ensure priorities are met.
+ + DoDI 5000.87: Operation of the Software Acquisition Pathway: Requires active engagement and communication with users and stakeholders across the software lifecycle to gather requirements, clarify needs, and ensure priorities are met.
 The policy emphasizes ongoing interaction as a core requirement in software project planning and execution.
  + DoDI 8310.01: Information Technology Standards in the DoD: Requires program managers to develop and submit standards views and supporting content for IT projects.
 This includes proper alignment with IT and interoperability standards, ensuring technical information and guidance is communicated across DoD components and partners.
  + DoDI 4630.09: Communications Waveform Management and Standardization: Mandates periodic reviews and communication of waveform (communications standards for software/radio) implementations to ensure interoperability, operational value, and compliance throughout the system lifecycle.
 Emphasizes developer coordination and formal communication processes for changes and enhancements.
  + DoD Systems Engineering Plan (SEP) Outline v4.1:Indicates that the program should thoroughly describe the communication process among software, systems, and specialty engineers and provide a summary for consistent information sharing across technical and specialty disciplines as part of program planning.